la2050/challenge/_2021/live/strategic-actions-for-a-just-economy-saje.md

   activities, such as our "Peoples Planning School," that educate tenants about land use law and civic participation; and 3) 200 residents will engage with elected officials to urge them to use public land for the public good, including an historic library site slated for hotel development.
 We will measure our success at securing public land for the public good by the passage of motions at the City and County of Los Angeles identifying parcels suitable for development, and by ensuring that NO public land is developed in South LA without a green space or affordable housing requirement attached to it.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '8000' Describe how Los Angeles County will be different if your work is successful.: >- We will address historic and systemic inequity by supporting residents in efforts to allocate public land for the public good, building a model for how
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '8000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '300000' Describe how Los Angeles County will be different if your work is successful.: >- We will address historic and systemic inequity by supporting residents in efforts to allocate public land for the public good, building a model for how